-In June 2017, the Alliance collaborated with Urbanspace to launch TSQ MKT, an outdoor food market spread across the Broadway Pedestrian Plazas.
-A year-round culinary showcase of New York City’s most distinctive and unexpected food and retail offerings, TSQ MKT brings together some of the city’s most iconic operators at the center of the universe – Times Square – to complement the vibrant public arts programming, entertainment and dynamic events that take place here.
+In June 2017, the Alliance collaborated with Urbanspace to launch the Times Square Market (TSQ MKT), an outdoor food market spread across the Broadway Pedestrian Plazas.
+A year-round culinary showcase of New York City’s most distinctive and unexpected food and retail offerings, TSQ MKT brings together some of the city’s most iconic operators at the center of the universe — Times Square — to complement the vibrant public arts programming, entertainment and dynamic events that take place here.

 The Taqueria brings the taco back to its street-side roots while maintaining the gourmet quality and fresh ingredients of Toloache, Chef Julian Medina's gem of a Mexican bistro in the Theater District.
 In addition to dishes like the succulent Tacos al Pastor, a signature staple, the menu includes quesadillas, burritos, guacamole, and more.

 BurgerBox, a specialty burger restaurant, offers unique burgers named after monumental cities, each available in single and double patty options with a choice of 5 sauces, shakes and fries.
 Try the classic Manhattan or a burger inspired by New Mexico, San Francisco, and more.

 Coney Shack's signature tacos, rice bowls, hot dogs, sandwiches, and burritos have come to Times Square, fusing Mexican and American cuisine with a Southeast Asian twist.

 The Strand Book Store has been an independent bookseller since 1927.
 Their primary location is in Union Square, Manhattan, with 18 miles of new, used, and rare books.
 At their Times Square outpost, you can find new bestsellers, shelves of half-priced books, fun postcards, bags, and more.